zkSLLabs/zkSealevel_Division_I/Runbook.md

 solana-keygen new --outfile ~/.config/solana/id.json
 ```

-**⚠️ IMPORTANT**: Save your seed phrase securely!
+**IMPORTANT**: Save your seed phrase securely!
 For Devnet testing, you can skip this, but for production, never lose your seed phrase.

 #### Generate Fee Payer Keypair (Optional)